-Brodetto di pesce (seafood broth) is an authentic, Italian seafood dish.
-A delicious selection of seafood cooked in a tomato broth flavored with wine and garlic.
-It’s comfort food for seafood lovers.
+Brodetto di Pesce (Italian seafood soup/stew) is just like cioppino.
+A delicious selection of fish and shellfish cooked in a tomato broth flavored with wine and garlic.

 San Francisco has their cioppino, but did you know Italy has their own versions?
 Depending on what region they are from, they are all called different names.